swisskyrepo/HardwareAllTheThings/docs/radio-frequency/limesdr-bts.md

 ## Creating the configuration files

-There are few files that need to be created.
+There are a few files that need to be created.
 Let’s first start with the OpenBSC config file *openbsc.cfg*:

 ```ps1
 !